First-Order Bayesian Regret Analysis of Thompson Sampling: Bandit Setting

+The partition $[d]=\mathcal R_t\cup\mathcal C_t$ into arms with low and high probability to be optimal will be used to analyze the original Thompson sampling algorithm, as well as \emph{Thresholded} Thompson Sampling which plays only from $\mathcal C_t$.

-\begin{restatable}{theorem}{bayesianexplorer} Consider an online learning game with arm set $[d]$ and random set of losses $\ell_t(i)$.
-Suppose also that the player is given the distribution from which the loss sequence is sampled, i.e. an accurate prior distribution.
-Assume there always exists an action with total loss at most $\underline{L}^*$.
-Each round, the player plays some subset $a_t$ of actions, and pays/observes the loss for each of them.
-Let $p_t(i)=\mathbb P_t[i\in a^*]$ be the time-$t$ probability that $i$ is one of the optimal arms and $\hat p_t(i)=\mathbb P_t[i\in a_t]$ the probability that the player plays arm $i$ in round $t$.
-We suppose that there exist constants $\frac{1}{\underline{L}^*}\leq\gamma_1\leq \gamma_2$ and a time-varying partition $[d]=\mathcal R_t\cup\mathcal C_t$ of the action set into rare and common arms such that:
+\begin{restatable}{theorem}{bayesianexplorer} Consider an online learning game with arm set $[d]$ and random sequence of losses $\ell_t(i)$, in the Bayes-optimal setting.
+Assume there always exists an action with total loss at most $\oL^*$.
+Each round, the player plays some action $A_t\in \binom{[d]}{m}$, i.e. a set of $m\geq 1$ arms, and pays/observes the loss for each of them.
+Moreover suppose a partition \eqref{eq:rare-common-partition} exists and the properties above hold for it.
+Then the following statements hold for every $i\in[d]$. \begin{enumerate}[label=\emph{\Alph*})] \item The expected loss incurred \textbf{by the player} from arm $i$ while $i\in \mathcal R_t$ is rare is